 Since the days of the floppy disk, users have come up with some pretty creative ways to quickly and easily save information, as well as share it with each other.
 Technology has advanced to the point where email is no longer considered a convenient or secure way to share data.
 Consumer level file sharing and sync options being utilized by individuals without IT knowledge lack security and increase risks to your business.

-All is not lost however, as organizations can utilize Enterprise File Sharing and Sync platforms.
+However, all is not lost, as organizations can utilize Enterprise File Sharing and Sync platforms.
 Although there are still risks involved with even enterprise file share and remote access solutions.
 Here are five tips that you should take into account when developing policies for enterprise level file sharing.

-Define Mobile Policy: BYOD isn’t going away, so if you haven’t taken the time to implement controls and policies as part of your IT strategy you need to.
-With the amount of employees utilizing their mobile devices to access proprietary business data, keeping it secure and off personal devices that cannot be managed is a high priority.
+BYOD isn’t going away, so if you haven’t taken the time to implement controls and policies as part of your IT strategy you need to.
+With the number of employees utilizing their mobile devices to access proprietary business data, keeping it secure and off personal devices that cannot be managed is a high priority.